YottaDB/YDBDoc/ProgGuide/utility.rst

 %RI
 +++

-%RI transforms M routines in the sequential format described in the ANSI standard into individual .m files in GT.M format.
-Use %RI to make M RO format accessible as GT.M routines.
+%RI transforms M routines in the sequential format described in the ANSI standard into individual .m files in YottaDB format.
+Use %RI to make M RO format accessible as YottaDB routines.

 **Prompts**